-Polestar is firm on releasing the production versions of Polestar 3 and Polestar Precept concepts.
-The company is mentioning the plan to launch the Polestar 3 and Polestar Precept in the footer of its every recent press release, including the one that revealed the Polestar 0 Project issued on April 7.
-It has confirmed that the Polestar Precept will be manufactured at a new factory in China, and this could be the same new plant that is said to roll out the Polestar 3.
+Polestar has been firm on releasing the production versions of Polestar 3 and Polestar Precept concepts.
+The company mentioned the plan to launch the Polestar 3 and Polestar Precept in the footer of its every recent press release, including the one that revealed the Polestar 0 Project issued on April 7.

 In the future, the Polestar 3 electric performance SUV will join the portfolio, as well as the Precept – a design study vehicle released in 2020 that is slated for future production.
 Precept showcases the brand’s future vision in terms of sustainability, digital technology and design.The ‘About Polestar’ section on every recent Polestar press release